77yards/permly-api/Readme.md

 Authentication

-For using perm.ly API, you need to setup a api key on <a href="http://www.permly.com">permly</a>, which is free
+For using perm.ly API, you need to setup a API Key on <a href="http://www.permly.com">permly</a>, which is free

 Help us make it better